 Grading the Grades: Chris’s Journey Through the Maze of Academic Data

-At the start of his Junior year, Chris found himself in a unique position.
-He was selected as the student representative for the school’s academic board, a role that required him to examine the school’s academic data.
+Chris was in a unique position at the start of his junior year.
+He was selected as the student representative for the school’s academic board, a role that required him to examine the school’s educational data.
 His mission?
 To identify areas of improvement that could help his peers excel.
-Chris was excited, but he also realized he had an ocean of data at his disposal and it was easy to get lost.
-It was then he understood he needed to define a clear purpose for his data story.
+Chris was excited but also realized he had an ocean of data at his disposal, and it was easy to get lost.
+He then understood he needed to define a clear purpose for his data story.

-His first step was to identify the most pressing academic issues his peers were facing.
-Through informal conversations and organized focus groups, he discovered two key areas of concern: the students’ stress levels during final exams and the widespread feeling of disconnect with the math curriculum.
+His first step was identifying the most pressing academic issues his peers faced.
+Through informal conversations and organized focus groups, he discovered two critical areas of concern: the students’ stress levels during final exams and the widespread disconnect with the math curriculum.

-With this feedback in mind, Chris decided to focus his data story on these two areas.
-He defined his purpose as follows: “To explore the correlation between student stress and final exam performance, and to analyze the effectiveness of the current math curriculum in engaging students.”
+With this feedback, Chris focused his data story on these two areas.
+He defined his purpose: “To explore the correlation between student stress and final exam performance, and to analyze the effectiveness of the current math curriculum in engaging students.”
 This clear, focused purpose allowed him to concentrate on relevant data and exclude the information that did not serve this purpose.

-To address the first part of his purpose, Chris pulled data on student self-reported stress levels during final exams and compared this to their performance.
+Chris pulled data on students’ self-reported stress levels during final exams to address the first part of his purpose and compared this to their performance.
 To make sense of the math curriculum disconnect, he compared student engagement levels in math classes with other subjects, using data such as attendance records, grades, and feedback from student surveys.

 As Chris dove into the data, his purpose served as a compass, guiding his analysis and helping him decide which data points were relevant.
 He wasn’t tempted to venture into other intriguing but irrelevant areas like the relation between sports activities and grades or the effects of school starting times on attendance.

 Finally, Chris presented his findings to the academic board.
-He kept his presentation focused on his purpose, making it clear why his peers found the final exams particularly stressful and how the math curriculum was failing to engage them.
-The board was not just informed, but was persuaded to take immediate action.
-They decided to explore ways to manage exam-related stress and to re-evaluate the math curriculum, making Chris’s data storytelling endeavor a resounding success.
+He kept his presentation focused on his purpose, clarifying why his peers found the final exams particularly stressful and how the math curriculum failed to engage them.
+The board was not just informed but was persuaded to take immediate action.
+They explored ways to manage exam-related stress and re-evaluate the math curriculum, making Chris’s data storytelling endeavor a resounding success.

 In defining his purpose, Chris turned a complex sea of data into a compelling story, leading to change and improvements for his fellow students.
-His journey is an example of how a clear purpose can illuminate the path through the densest data forests.
+His journey exemplifies how a clear purpose can illuminate the path through the densest data forests.